kcrary/istari/docs/typechecking.md

    algorithm" when possible.
 This usually performs well in practice, but occasionally it can have unpredictable results.

-4. Attempt to unify B with partial A.  If successful, prove `A <: partial A` using a strictness rule.
+4. Attempt to unify B with partial A.  If successful, restate the goal as `strict A`.

 5. If the goal is an instance of a hypothesis, use it.